 When: FRI–SUN, June 22–24, 10am–11pm

 600 hours of musical performances will make up the biggest free music festival in Europe in June, with popular performers such as Portugal.
-The Man, Antilopen Gang and Konstantin Wecker taking to the stages.
-Get ready for days of eating garlic Langos, drinking beer you illegally purchased from your dancing neighbour, and endlessly queuing up to pee.
-And you can bring your granny too, there’s plenty on the programme for bothold and young.
+The Man, Antilopen Gang and Konstantin Wecker taking to the stages, this one should be a good one.
+Prepare yourself for days of eating garlic Langos, drinking beer you illegally purchased from your dancing neighbour, and endlessly queuing up to pee.
+And you can bring your granny too, there’s plenty on the programme for both old and young.
 This festival – you either love it or hate it.
-Check the detailed programme, here.
+Have a look of our list of the music acts not to miss here, and check the detailed programme, here.

 To get there you’ll need to… hop on a CityBike and bike to the Donauinsel.